GauravPandeyLab/ensemble_integration/README.md

 	python generate_data.py --outcome GO:0000166

 Due to IRB constraints, we are currently unable to publicly share the COVID-19 EHR dataset used in our study.
+However, we shared the model built based on the dataset for application in `COVID-19_model` , which can load by using `load_models.py` [(more detail here)](###Saving and loading EI models).

 ## Evaluate/Model Selection of EI models by Nested CV